letsencrypt/ctile/README.md

 When a user requests a range of get-entries near the end of the log, CTile usually won't be able to get a full tile's worth of entries from the backend, because the requisite number of entries haven't been sequenced yet.
-In this case, CTile should not write anything to the S3 backend and should simply pass through the entries returned from the server (after appropriate tweaks to match the start and end parameters from the user request).
-This behavior still needs to be implemented.
+In this case, CTile does not write anything to the S3 backend and simply passes through the entries returned from the server (after appropriate tweaks to match the start and end parameters from the user request).